WesleyLuk90/App-Builder/src/scripting/README.md

 firstStudent notifies teacherStudents on any mutation
 * A change to firstStudent can modify any value computed from teacherStudents e.g. Change the first students marks affects the average mark of all students

+## ChangeTokens

+Change tokens are used to strictly enforce that each change to a value can not cause an infinite loop of variables updating each other